 Seeking Recovery and Experiencing Withdrawal Symptoms

-Once men attempt to stop abusing opiates, they suffer physical and mental withdrawal symptoms.
+Once people attempt to stop abusing opiates, they suffer physical and mental withdrawal symptoms.
 These symptoms occur because the body is adjusting to not receiving the drug.
 In some cases, the withdrawal symptoms can cause deadly complications.
 For this reason, most medical experts recommend detox and subsequent drug rehabilitation for individuals struggling with opiate addiction.

 There’s no set list of symptoms that people will experience during opiate withdrawal.
 The severity and length of these symptoms depend on each individual.
 Typically, the average dosage and duration of opiate abuse play major roles in determining the impact.